-The Lalonde dataset comes from a study that looked at the effectiveness of a job training program (the treatment) on the real earnings of an individual, a couple of years after completion of the program (the outcome).
-Each individual has several descriptive covariates such as age, academic background, etc., which confounds the treatment and the outcome.
-We compare the power between PDS and bd-HSIC on the Lalonde dataset in \Cref{lalonde_comp}.
-This is done by calculating the p-value on 100 bootstrap sampled subsets of the dataset.
+The Lalonde data set comes from a study that looked at the effectiveness of a job training program (the treatment) on the real earnings of an individual, a couple of years after completion of the program (the outcome).
+Each individual has several descriptive covariates such as age, academic background, which confound the relationship between the treatment and the outcome.
+We compare the power between PDS and bd-HSIC on the Lalonde data set in \Cref{lalonde_comp}.
+This is done by calculating the p-value on 100 bootstrap sampled subsets of the data set.
 We further generate a random independent dummy outcome to verify that our tests are calibrated.
-We note that both PDS and bd-HSIC have the correct type I control for dummy outcome, while their power is comparable for the real earnings outcome.
+We note that both PDS and bd-HSIC have the correct type 1 control for dummy outcome, while their power is comparable for the real earnings outcome.